What visa do I need?

 At the time of writing we are aware of such an option for New Zealand and Australian citizens.
 However, there are a range of visa types adding a bit more complexity, therefore we do recommend getting in touch with your EA Advisor who can help direct you further.

-Switzerland is typically limited to those countries of the European Union only.
-You do not need to apply for a visa in advance.
-However, a work permit will be sought once you arrive in the resort at the beginning of your internship.
+Switzerland is typically available to countries of the European Union without the need to apply for a visa in advance.
+We are currently working with our resorts and ski schools to understand the impact of Brexit for UK citizens.
+However, more generally a work permit will be sought once you arrive in the resort at the beginning of your internship.

 What if I am not eligible for any of the above options advised?